 "I don't think it is, I know it is," was Rush's reply.
 "The scans of the planet match the scans of the previous planet.
 The odd thing is, the scans are identical.
-Same atmosphere composition, same mass, same size and gravity, same orbital trajectory and axis tilt.
+Same atmosphere composition, same mass, same size and gravity, same orbital trajectory and axis tilt…and an obelisk.
 It is an exact copy of the previous planet we encountered."

 "There is another planet such as this one?"
 Terra asked as she turned an eye towards Rush.

 "Yes, and we believe that some advanced ancient race built these planets and stars," Rush said.
 "It's…almost like a cookie-crumb trail."

 "I was just thinking the same thing," Greer stated.
 "This just can't be a coincidence."